Sean-Dickey-thycotic-com/ssi-docs/openshift/index.md

 https://github.com/thycotic/dsv-sdk-go

-__Note:__ This guide is tailored towards OpenShift deployment, however the method is also generally supported and cross-compatible on Kubernetes.
+>**Note**: This guide is tailored towards OpenShift deployment, however the method is also generally supported and cross-compatible on Kubernetes.